Pat McAfee: Color commentary (2021–2026)

 At Royal Rumble on January 28, 2023, McAfee made a surprise return for commentary right before the men's Royal Rumble match began.
 McAfee did not make another appearance until WrestleMania 39, challenging The Miz to a match, and then going on to win in under 4 minutes after co-host Snoop Dogg made the match official.

-On January 27, 2024, McAfee once again returned at Royal Rumble as a surprise guest commentator and surprise entrant at #22 in the men's Royal Rumble match.
+On January 27, 2024, McAfee once again returned at Royal Rumble as a surprise guest commentator and surprise entrant at No. 22 in the men's Royal Rumble match.
 McAfee quickly exited the ring and eliminated himself.
 McAfee would later claim that he was unaware ahead of the event that he would be a participant in the men's Royal Rumble match.
 Two days later, McAfee made his full-time return to WWE on Raw as part of the new commentary team with Michael Cole.
 McAfee was announced as downloadable content for WWE 2K24.
 On August 19, he once again took a hiatus from WWE to return to College GameDay.

 McAfee returned on the premiere of Raw on Netflix on January 6, 2025, once again partnering with Michael Cole, and going on to become a full time commentator for the brand.
 On the April 21 episode of Raw, McAfee was attacked by Gunther after attempting to come to the aid of Michael Cole.
-A week later, McAfee explained his actions and asked stand-in RAW General Manager Nick Aldis to lift the ban on Gunther so he can battle him on the upcoming episode of Smackdown.
-Aldis initially refused, instead making the match between McAfee and Gunther at Backlash.
-Ahead of Smackdown on May 2, WWE Hall of Famer Scott Steiner offered to train McAfee for his upcoming match against Gunther.

-On May 10, 2025, McAfee faced Gunther at Backlash in St. Louis, Missouri.
-Gunther choked McAfee out with a sleeper hold, thus winning via technical submission.
-A day later on Raw, he joined Michael Cole in the booth to celebrate the life of Sabu, who died on May 11, while Gunther resumed his rivalry with Jey Uso.
+This led to a match at Backlash on May 10 between Gunther and McAfee, where McAfee lost via technical submission.
+A day later on Raw, he joined Michael Cole in the booth to celebrate the life of Sabu, who died on May 11.
 In June 2025, McAfee announced that he would be taking another hiatus from commentating due to mental exhaustion.

-On 20 September, 2025, McAfee made his return as a commentator for Wrestlepalooza in Indianapolis.
+On September 20, 2025, McAfee made his return as a commentator for Wrestlepalooza in Indianapolis.

+Brief alliance with Randy Orton and retirement (2026)

+On the April 3, 2026 episode of SmackDown, McAfee returned to WWE, aligning himself with Randy Orton and being revealed to be Orton's mystery phone caller, a decision that was universally panned by both audiences and critics alike.
+He assisted Orton in assaulting Undisputed WWE Champion Cody Rhodes weeks ahead of Orton's and Rhodes's main event championship match at WrestleMania 42, turning heel for the first time since 2020.
+The following week on SmackDown, McAfee declared that if Orton were to lose at WrestleMania 42, he would leave the professional wrestling business forever.
+At the event on April 18, Orton lost to Rhodes despite interference from McAfee who was attacked by Orton during the match.
+On April 20 on his talk show, McAfee confirmed that he had left WWE, ending his eight-year tenure with the promotion.